manuelbieh/react-book/ecosystem/internationalization.md

 [Language].[Namespace].[Translation Key] = Translation
 ```

-It should be clear what we are referring to with language.
+It should be clear enough what exactly we are referring to with language.
 This can either be `en` for English, `de` for German or even `de-AT` for German with a focus on the Austrian dialect.
 The language property has an object which contains from one to an infinite number of **namespaces**.

 The **namespace** is a central feature of **i18next**.
 It allows for splitting large translation files into different parts which can be dynamically lazy loaded.
-While this feature is not necessary for smaller applications, it can be game-changer for larger and more complex applications.
+While this feature is not necessary for smaller applications, it can be a game-changer for larger and more complex applications.
 It will help us to contain the size of the translations and to aid the readability of the translations, for example by using a **namespace** for each page.
 Translation files for these different pages can then be cared for independently and will only be loaded if they are actually needed.

 We always have to use at least **one namespace** in **i18next**.
 By default, it will be `translation`, but it can be changed in the `defaultNS` option in the configuration object of the `.init()` method.
-The **namespace** itself is also an object which contains the translations in the form of `translationKey: value` — or `greeting: 'Hello world!'` to be concrete.
+The **namespace** itself is also an object which contains the translations in the form of `translationKey: value` — or `greeting: 'Hello world!'` to be precise.

 The value _could_ also be an object: